nomemory/andreinc-site/_posts/2021-02-01-xml-to-json-using-mapneat.md

 }
 ```

-Iterates of all the visits, extracts the year of the visit, and collects element to a `Set` (in order to avoid duplications).
+Iterates of all the visits extract the year of the visit and collect elements to a `Set` (in order to avoid duplications).